awsdocs/amazon-dynamodb-developer-guide/doc_source/QueryMidLevelDotNet.md

 Query(Primitive partitionKey, RangeFilter Filter);
 ```

-For example, the following C\# code snippet queries for all forum replies that were posted in the last 15 days\.
+For example, the following C\# code example queries for all forum replies that were posted in the last 15 days\.

 **Example**